-As discussed at Section 3.1.1, the proposed addition to the Armoury will not result in any adverse views from the harbour.
-The building has been designed to be recessive and subservient to the surrounding landscape and will barely be visible from Sydney Harbour.
+As discussed at Section 3.1.1, the revised proposal for Constables Cottage now only involves minor internal renovations and refurbishments and so will not result in any visual impacts from the beach.
+Similarly, the reduced scheme for the Armoury will ensure that there are no adverse impacts on views from the Harbour.
+The building has been designed to sit within the maximum height of the existing structure, with the materials and form being recessive and subservient to the surrounding landscape.
+The building will barely be visible from Sydney Harbour.

-A detailed acoustic assessment of Constables Cottage, the Armoury, and the Officers Mess has been undertaken as part of the Review of Environmental Factors, and is detailed more fully within the Acoustic Report prepared by PKA Consulting, included at Appendix C. The report details a number of design elements that have been implemented to manage noise egress from the proposed buildings, as well as management measures that will be implemented during the operation of the sites.
+A detailed acoustic assessment of the Armoury, and the Officers Mess has been undertaken as part of the Review of Environmental Factors, and is detailed more fully within the Acoustic Report prepared by Marshall Day Acoustics, included at Appendix C. The report details a number of design elements that have been implemented to manage noise egress from the proposed buildings, including the revised proposal for a fully enclosed, more solid balcony to the Armoury.
+The Acoustic Report also outlines the management measures that will be implemented during the operation of the sites.
 With the incorporation of these design and management measures, the proposed activity's acoustic impacts can be appropriately managed.